-Australia’s Aid Program
+Australia’s Aid Budget

-Australians have given almost identical responses to the same question this year: 73% say the current aid budget of approximately $3.8 billion is either ‘about the right amount’ or ‘too much’.
-Just 22% say the budget is ‘not enough’.
+Even though the aid budget is now around 25% smaller than it was in 2015, 73% of Australians said in 2017 that the then aid budget of approximately $3.8 billion was either ‘about the right amount’ or ‘too much’.
+Just 22% said the budget is ‘not enough’.